Registered by the International Yoga Federation and the European Yoga Alliance

 and for students who wish to deepen their practice, their knowledge of yoga and its philosophy.
 All participants need

-to have practised yoga consistently for at least one year.
+to have practised yoga consistently for at least one year and will attend regular classes.

 Teachers

-the success of the first course am keen to develop more yoga teachers in this integral approach to yoga.
+the success of the first two courses am keen to develop more yoga teachers in this integral approach to yoga.

 (see Caroline Pick)